 Giving yourself time to recharge and reflect on your self-leadership will pay dividends next term.

-I’ve been a Team Leader, Curriculum Leader, Principal and Head of School over the past 20 years and I’ve always tried to reflect on my actions and plan new goals to take me forward.
+Armed with an international education masters degree, I’ve been a Team Leader, Curriculum Leader, Principal and Head of School over the past 20 years and I’ve always tried to reflect on my actions and plan new goals to take me forward.
 Here are 3 success factors that I’ve learned along the way that I’m pretty sure will work for you too.

 3 Success Factors for School Leaders

 This is a skill we must master to be truly successful in the 21st Century.
 Making the time to focus and set some BIG Goals ensures continual self-improvement and school improvement.
 Know your top priorities for the year, the term and each week.
 Focus on your highest priorities first thing every morning.
 Yes there will be times you will be knocked off course, but the sooner you get back to your BIG Goals the more productive and successful you and your school will become.

 You can’t lead anyone unless you can lead yourself.
 It’s time to take care of yourself; physically, mentally and spiritually, if you want to lead others well.
 Make the time and take care to eat well, exercise regularly, it’s good for your body and your brain, get into the mindfulness stuff, even just 2 – 5 minutes a day, focus on the positive and plan mini-adventures every day to keep your creativity and productivity at super high levels.

 Think back to the end of last term and reflect on what and how you can improve your self-management and self-leadership for the new term/year ahead.
 “Leadership and learning are indispensable to each other,” said John F Kennedy, former President, USA.
 Adopt a growth mindset and constantly reflect on your practices and find ways to improve your skills and strategies.